komapijs/komapi/README.md

 [![license][license-image]][license-url]

 Komapi is essentially [Koa][koa-url]+[typescript][typescript-url] with some added sugar, which means that you can use any [Koa][koa-url] compatible middleware and use the [Koa][koa-url] documentation as reference.
-Even though it is recommended to follow the conventions defined in the framework, it is entirely possible to use Komapi exactly as you would use [Koa][koa-url] and still enjoy most of the built-in features.
+Even though it is recommended to follow the conventions defined in the framework, it is entirely possible to use Komapi exactly as you would use [Koa][koa-url] and still enjoy many of the built-in features.

 ## Documentation
 - [Installation](#installation)